Many of you may recognise me, even though we’ve never met; I’m Michelle, the face you will see when you log in to Phonics Hero.

-When your accounts were first created you would have been given Name Cards with the children’s login details.
+When your accounts were first created, you would have been given Name Cards with the children’s login details.
 If you don’t have these, this video will show you how to download them:

 Print them off and ensure they are always readily available to the children: stick them on the front of their diaries or Reading Records, make lanyards or have them on a keychain by the computer/iPad station.

 If children use the games in the classroom, they will use their ‘pester power’ to push their parents to play at home.
-Here are the best ways you can play in class.
+Here are the best ways you can play in class:

 Incorporate the games into your phonics lessons using your Teacher Account as a whole class activity.
 Or use it as one of your rotational activities while you are working with a group on Guided Reading.

-“In school, I try to use the programme every day for at least 10 minutes.
+In school, I try to use the programme every day for at least 10 minutes.
 We access it using the iPads and children use headphones so that they’re working independently.
-They always have a pencil and paper or a whiteboard ready so that they can practise writing the words that they are unsure of before submitting their answer.Lorraine Ledwell, England.
+They always have a pencil and paper or a whiteboard ready so that they can practise writing the words that they are unsure of before submitting their answer.”Lorraine Ledwell, England.

-My favourite has to to be the “Phonics Hero of the Week”, where children are rewarded for any particular reason you choose, with the winner getting their picture put up in the Hero Hall of Fame.
-Year group or whole school assemblies are another great opportunity to reward participation.
+My favourite has to be the “Phonics Hero of the Week”, where children are rewarded for any particular reason you choose, with the winner getting their picture put up in the Hero Hall of Fame.
+Year group or whole school assemblies provide another great opportunity to reward participation.

 Children, parents and teachers also have access to level completion certificates.
-To access these: login, click on ‘Reporting’, then ‘Individual Reports’ and on the right hand side of the table you will see ‘Certificates’.
+To access these: log in, click on ‘Reporting’, then ‘Individual Reports’ and on the right hand side of the table you will see ‘Certificates’.

 We’d love to hear what other methods you have used to encourage use of your online resources.
 Post your comments below.